null Skip to main content

 Kepler Believed the universe was ruled by the relationship between 5 perfect bodies.

 This set is arguably the Rosetta stone of Zometool.
 It demonstrates how the cubic worlds intersect with icosahedral symmetry.
-And it's all thanks to John Conway and his discovery of the most tightly packed nesting of the five platonic solids.
+And it's all thanks to John Conway and his discovery of the most tightly packed nesting of the five platonic solids -- using the Zometool!

 While searching for a system behind the relationships of the distances between the planets and the sun, the German mathematician and astronomer Johannes Kepler (1571-1630) hoped to discover a "construction plan of the world".